CIUT-FM

 CIUT-FM is a campus and community radio station owned and operated by the University of Toronto.
-The station broadcasts live and continuously from Toronto on the 89.5 FM frequency.
+The station broadcasts live and continuously from the St. George campus in Toronto on the 89.5 FM frequency.
 Programming can also be heard nationally via channel 826 on Shaw Direct, and over the internet via the CIUT website.
 The station is financially supported by donations and an undergraduate student levy.
 CIUT-FM also broadcasts a Punjabi and Urdu language station, Sur Sagar Radio on a Subsidiary Communications Multiplex Operation frequency.

-CIUT's studios are located on Tower Road on the University of Toronto St. George campus, while its transmitter is located atop First Canadian Place in Toronto's Financial District.
+CIUT's studios are located on Tower Road on the St. George campus, while its transmitter is located atop First Canadian Place in Toronto's Financial District.

 History

 The station began as a closed-circuit broadcaster called Radio Varsity in 1966, later becoming Input Radio, UTR and then CJUT.
-All these versions of the station were only heard within the confines of the University of Toronto, thanks to an extensive network of loudspeakers, amplifiers, and cables strung through the extensive underground network of steam tunnels beneath the University's St. George campus.
+All these versions of the station were only heard within the confines of the St. George campus of the University of Toronto, thanks to an extensive network of loudspeakers, amplifiers, and cables strung through the extensive underground network of steam tunnels beneath the campus.
 The station was granted a broadcast license and became CIUT-FM in 1986, and on January 15, 1987, the station's FM broadcasts began to reach a considerably wider range across southern Ontario.

 In 1999, CIUT was $150,000 in debt resulting in the student union taking over management, firing two employees, dismissing five volunteers, shortening time slots for other programs and selling late-night time slots to an internet broadcaster.

 The next year, the station was sued by one of the dismissed programmers, Eddy Brake, who challenged his dismissal as well as the restructuring.
 The lawsuit was settled out of court in 2005.